Topics Map > Accounts and Passwords

 Do you have an Exchange Online (Office 365) account?

-Faculty, staff, and graduate students have an Exchange email account.
+Faculty, staff, graduate students, and undergrads starting after Fall 2019 have an Exchange email account.

 The information below does not apply to those with Google Apps @ Illinois email accounts (which is most undergraduate students).